 Whether you own or rent, live in a single-family home or a mobile home, you can apply for assistance.
 If you rent, your landlord must sign an agreement that gives you certain tenancy protections.
 This agreement must be signed before weatherization services can be performed.

-Preference is given to persons over 60 years of age, persons with disabilities and, in some cases, families with children.
-If someone in your household receives Supplemental Security Income (SSI) and/or Temporary Assistance to Needy Families (TANF), you are automatically eligible.
+Preference is given to persons over 60 years of age, persons with disabilities and families with children.
+If someone in your household receives Supplemental Security Income (SSI) and/or Temporary Assistance to Needy Families (TANF), you are automatically income eligible for program services using DOE funds.
+Other requirements may apply.

 Family Size - Income